crablab/dissertation/reports/final_report/final_report.md

 plugdev:x:46:crablab
 ```

-This allowed the Web USB device (the Arduino Micro) to be recognised by the browser, however when trying to "connect" Chrome threw a security exception.
+This allowed the Web USB device (the Arduino Micro) to be recognised by the browser (Figure 16), however when trying to "connect" Chrome threw a security exception (Figure 17).
 Despite a lot of troubleshooting, modification of the `udev` rule and searching, I was unable to get this to work.

 ![Web USB detecting and prompting connection to the Arduino Micro](assets/figure16.png)

 ![The Chrome exception when connecting to the Arduino Micro Web USB device](assets/figure17.png)

 It transpires that it is still reasonably difficult to connect to physical, external devices through a web browser.
 In the age of the Internet of Things this is perhaps surprising, but it is clear that further research into the wide range of APIs available (and how usuable they are in practice) is needed.
 For this project it is a real shame that it has not been possible to find a working solution in the time available, and this is explored further in the Self Evaluation sections.

-\pagebreak

 ## Conclusion